timginker/boiwsa/README.md

 (1998).
 New capabilities and methods of the X-12-ARIMA seasonal-adjustment program.
 Journal of Business & Economic Statistics, 16(2), pp.127-152.

+Ladiray, D. and B. Quenneville (2001).
+Seasonal adjustment with the X-11 method.

 # Disclaimer